 &lt;sup>3 Mr. Marchin served as co-chair of the Committee through April 2012 and subsequently resigned due to personal commitments.
 Mr. Kortokrax did not serve on the Committee.

-&lt;sup>4 As of March 21, 2010, Article 19 has been replaced by NYS Article 17-A. However, the current Victory dissolution study and process must adhere to Article 19 as the petition was served in 2009 under the prior law.
+&lt;sup>4 As of March 21, 2010, Article 19 has been replaced by NYS Article 17-A. However, the current Victory dissolution study and process must adhere to Article 19.